dl1bz/deskhpsdr/README.md

 ### deskHPSDR was forked a single time from pihpsdr and is now an independent codebase

 pihpsdr was [initiated and first developed](https://github.com/g0orx/pihpsdr) by [John Melton, G0ORX/N6LYT](https://github.com/g0orx) a few years ago.<br>Later Christoph, DL1YCF, had continued the development of pihpsdr.
 His fork [https://github.com/dl1ycf/pihpsdr](https://github.com/dl1ycf/pihpsdr) is the most up-to-date and current version of pihpsdr today and being actively developed by him up to now.<br><br>His pihpsdr codebase as of the end of October 2024 was the starting point for the development of deskHPSDR.
-There was, is, and will be no direct collaboration between pihpsdr and deskHPSDR.<br><br>
-Today deskHPSDR go an entire own way. deskHPSDR has got many new functions they are not available in pihpdsr.
-Things that deskHPSDR doesn't need have also been removed (e.g. the build-in client-server-mode), they exist furthermore in pihpsdr, but are no longer as parts of deskHPSDR. deskHPSDR originated from pihpsdr but has evolved into an independent project with entirely different goals and objectives.<br><br>Please don't compare deskHPSDR with pihpsdr - now they are two different apps with two different concepts.
+There was, is, and will be no direct collaboration between pihpsdr and deskHPSDR, deskHPSDR go an entire own way.<br>Please also don't compare deskHPSDR with pihpsdr - they are two different apps with two different concepts.

 ## Requirements